 You enrol in 3 steps and you do everything remotely.

 (we do provide help if necessary)

-2. Sign your preregistration form and send in your enrolment file
+1. Complete and sign the online preregistration, and send in your enrolment file

 We can verify your degree digitally if one of the following situations applies to you:

 Check if your degree is available as authentic information (and not as a declaration of honour) in the Leer- en ErvaringsbewijzenDatabank LED (login with eID required) of the Flemish Government.
 More information can be found here.